stopsopa/kibana-research/README.md

 - then run `make docs` (to stop containers)
 - uncomment "kibana" container in `docker/docker-compose.yml`
 - run `make doc` (to relaunch containers constellation, but this time with kibana container)
+- then visit `http://0.0.0.0:3369` - also give the kibana some time to spin up because it will not work immediately, just wait...

 ## tip
 if anything goes wrong just stop containers `make docs` then remove entire directory `docker/es` and repeat installation process again step by step